 Alternatively, if you prefer, we can have a conversation on the telephone before deciding if you would like to begin counselling sessions.

 I also offer a sliding scale for people on a lower income and am open to discussing a price that feels comfortable for you, dependent on your personal circumstances.
 Also subject to availability, on Mondays and Tuesdays between 9 am to 1pm.
 I provide counselling sessions of 50 minutes for £25.

 I am able to see you at various locations, dependent on my availability and what works best for you.
 We can discuss the best location when arranging your appointment, but the choice of locations include:

 - The Charterhouse Clinic on Crawford Street, central London (W1H 2HL, just off of Baker Street)

 Maps & Directions

 |Face to face counselling:||Yes|

-I work Throughout the week, weekends and evenings, 8 - 9 pm.On Monday & Tuesdays mornings to make counselling accessible to people on low incomes I offer sessions for £25.
+I have some availability during the week, weekends and evenings, 8am - 9 pm.On Monday & Tuesdays mornings I offer sessions at the reduced rate of £25.